Maria Alvarez interview

 14. Do you have any funny travel stories?

 Of course.
-In 8 years spent in Romania it happened to me all kinds of things.
+In 8 years spent in Romania, it happened to me all kinds of things.
 I have both funny and less funny stories.
 There was one time when I arrived at work and the chancellery tables were full of food.
 One of my colleagues invited me to serve and gladly I wanted to find who’s birthday was.
 She told me that a beloved person died one year ago, that’s the Romanian tradition.
 In that moment I was so embarrassed, I could only hide my face in shame.
-In Spain we don’t offer food in such occasions.
+In Spain, we don’t offer food on such occasions.

 15. What’s next? ( in the future)